Everywhere on the Planet Microplastics Are Found Inside People

 Practical Steps to Reduce Microplastic Pollution

-The easiest to implement would be, to the extent possible, limiting the use of single-use plastics, of which there are many examples.
+The easiest way to implement reductions in microplastics would, to the extent possible, be to limit the use of single-use plastics.
 Plastic straws and utensils can be replaced with alternatives made from natural, biodegradable materials.
-Replacing refillable, non-plastic water bottles and coffee cups with reusable ones could make a dent in things.
+Replacing refillable, non-plastic water bottles and coffee cups with reusable ones can also help.
 A ban on coffee pods is a straightforward decision when the alternative is to spoon some coffee into your coffee maker.

 Long-Term Solutions and Government Role

-Good news: let’s ditch laundry detergent pods and find alternatives to plastic food storage bags and food wrap.
-Silicone sponges and paper bags for trash can be added to the solutions list.
-Years ago, meats and fish were wrapped in butcher paper when purchased, and somehow, folks survived.
+Good news: We can ditch laundry detergent pods and find alternatives to plastic food storage bags and food wraps.
+Silicone sponges and paper trash bags can also be added to the list of solutions that help.
+Years ago, meats and fish were wrapped in butcher paper when purchased.
+Somehow, folks survived.
 Can we do it without plastic shopping bags if you can bring your reusable ones?
 Yes!

 The Urgent Need for Change